cyrraz-off/werewolf-remastered/joan.md

 * **Love**:
   * Joan chooses a player to fall in love with.
-  * If this player is already one of Cupid's lovers, a throuple is formed.
-The new victory condition for the three lovers is to be the last three surviving players.
+  * If this player is already one of Cupid's Lovers, a throuple is formed.
+The new victory condition for the three Lovers is to be the last three surviving players.
 If one dies, all die.
   * Otherwise, Joan's victory condition remains the same, but if their chosen lover dies, Joan also dies.

 * **Room Cleaning**: Joan may clean their room.
 The room remains clean for the rest of the current game and the next game.